Reading time: 5 minutes

 What’s included in the CSHC income test?

 The income test for the Commonwealth Seniors Health Card (CSHC) is reviewed on 20 September each year in line with the Consumer Price Index (CPI).
-In assessing your income, Services Australia includes:

 1. Your adjusted taxable income

-For the CSHC income test, your adjusted taxable income includes your taxable income plus any additional income
+For the CSHC income test, your adjusted taxable income includes your taxable income plus any additional income.

 To calculate your adjusted taxable income, Services Australia also includes any: